iZeaoGamer/GalacticPE/README.md

-# LotusPE
+# GalacticPE

-The new merged server, LotusPE.
-Owned by Zeao, and Sum.
+The new upcoming network featuring SkyBlock, Factions, and Prisons!
+Coming soon!

-This server will bring everyone joy, filled with custom-made features, becoming the #1 best OP Factions/Prisons server!
+This server will bring everyone joy, filled with custom-made features, becoming the #1 best network offering Factions, SkyBlock, and Prisons!